-Primary among the tasks of an EKG Technician job duties is to administer electrocardiographs.
+Here are some more details of an EKG job description.
+Primary among the tasks of EKG technician job duties is to administer electrocardiographs.
 An electrocardiogram (often abbreviated EKG or ECG) measures the electrical activity of the heart and can be used to diagnose a range of heart diseases.
 The process of taking an ECG involves attaching a series of electrodes to the patient's chest and limbs, and printing a recording on the ECG machine for interpretation by a physician.
 It takes approximately 5 minutes to record a diagnostic ECG.

-Another aspect of an EKG Technician job description is Holter monitoring.
+Another aspect of an EKG technician job description is Holter monitoring.
+Holter monitoring and stress testing are procedures reserved for EKG technicians with advanced training.
 A Holter monitor is a portable device for monitoring heart activity.
 EKG technicians place electrodes on the patient's chest and attach a portable EKG monitor to the patient's belt.
 Following 24 or more hours of normal activity by the patient, the technician removes a tape from the monitor and places it in a scanner, and prints the information from the tape for analysis by a physician.

 An EKG technician job description also often includes administering a treadmill test.
 For a treadmill stress test, EKG technicians document the patient's medical history, explain the procedure, connect the patient to an EKG monitor, and obtain a baseline reading and resting blood pressure.
 Next, they monitor the heart's performance while the patient is walking on a treadmill, gradually increasing the treadmill's speed to observe the effect of increased exertion.

 - explaining testing procedures to patients to obtain cooperation and reduce anxiety

 - obtaining and recording patient identification, medical history, or test results

 - monitoring patients' comfort and safety during tests, alerting physicians to abnormalities or changes in patient responses